AfricasTalkingLtd/africastalking-node.js/README.md

       - `quantity`: a numeric value for the amount of mobile data.
 It is based on the available mobile data package[(see "Bundle Package" column of mobile data pricing)](https://africastalking.com/pricing). `REQUIRED`.
       - `unit`: The units for the specified data quantity, the format is: ``MB`` or ``GB``.
 It is based on the available mobile data package[(see "Bundle Package" column of mobile data pricing)](https://africastalking.com/pricing). `REQUIRED`.
       - `validity`: The period of the data bundle’s validity this can be `Day`, `Week`, `BiWeek`, `Month`, or `Quarterly`.
 It is based on the available mobile data package [(see "Validity" column of mobile data pricing)](https://africastalking.com/pricing). `REQUIRED`.
-      - `metadata`:  A JSON object of any metadata that you would like us to associate with the request. `OPTIONAL`.
+      - `metadata`:  A JSON object of any metadata that you would like us to associate with the request. `REQUIRED`.

 - `findTransaction({ transactionId })`:  Find a mobile data transaction